plumber-craic/FreshRSS-Translate/README.md

 - When using DeeplX, ensure your instance is properly deployed and the API address is correct
 - Use translation services responsibly to avoid rate limiting or IP bans
-- This plugin is specifically designed for FreshRSS - ensure compatibility with your version

-## Contributing

-Contributions are welcome!
-Please submit Pull Requests or Issues through the GitHub repository.

 ## License